moble/PostNewtonian/README.md

 I wouldn't want to discourage anyone from installing and using the fantastically excellent, powerful, and simple `ipython notebook` interface.
-However, if you're too lazy or just don't believe me, you can just view the important notebooks in this module at on `nbviewer`:
+However, if you're too lazy or just don't believe me how great the combination of `ipython` and `notebook` is, you can just view the important notebooks in this module at on `nbviewer`:

   * [AngularMomentum](http://nbviewer.ipython.org/github/MOBle/postnewtonian/blob/master/PNTerms/AngularMomentum.ipynb)
   * [BindingEnergy](http://nbviewer.ipython.org/github/MOBle/postnewtonian/blob/master/PNTerms/BindingEnergy.ipynb)